presicion25/prompt-agent/README.md

 A Simple Prompt Agent that lets creators generate content based on a life idea or situation and repurposes it in their own voice.
 API key required.
-Runse locally as an HTML file.
+Runs locally as an HTML file.